Baked Blackened Chicken

 Recipe Ingredients

 Who knew so much bold, Louisiana flavor only required a handful of common ingredients?
 You likely have most of these in your pantry already, and the rest are easy to come by!
-Here’s what you’ll need:
+Here’s an overview of what you’ll need.
+Scroll to the recipe card for the quantities.

 • Olive Oil: Or another neutral oil, like vegetable or canola oil.